Understanding Why Your Dog Whines

 Dog Whining is a Way of Communicating in The Dog World

-Whining is one very common problem dog owners face.
+Whining is one widespread problem dog owners face.
 There is nothing as frustrating as trying to focus on something while your dog whines at you the whole time.
 Many times this behavior will grow and grow until the dog is doing it quite often.
 Frustrating as this may be, there is still hope.